sayalimsatale/pune_hpp/README.md

 # pune_hpp
-this is a project for house price prediction
+this is a project for insurance prediction